Instruction-Following Agents with Multimodal Transformer: Introduction

 We evaluate \ours on RLBench~\citep{james2020rlbench}, measuring capabilities for single-task learning, multi-task learning, multi-variation generalization, long instructions following, and model scalability.
-On all 74 tasks which belong to 9 categories (see Figure~\ref{fig:task_examples} for example tasks), our \ours significantly outperforms state-of-the-art models~\citep{ shridhar2022cliport,guhur2022instruction,liu2022autolambda}, demonstrating the effectiveness of joint vision-language pre-trained representations.
+On all 74 tasks which belong to 9 categories (see Figure~\ref{fig:task_examples} for example tasks), our \ours significantly outperforms state-of-the-art models~\citep{ shridhar2022cliport,guhur2022instruction,liu2022autolambda}, demonstrating the effectiveness of combining pretrained language and vision representations.
 Moreover, \ours not only excels in following basic language instructions, but is also able to benefit from human-written long and detailed language instructions.
 We also demonstrate that \ours generalizes to new instructions that represent different variations of the task that are unseen during training, and shows excellent model scalability with performance continuing to increase with larger model size.